KittehKun/welcome-messages/README.md

 # Installation Instructions
 1. Navigate to the mod's releases: https://github.com/KittehKun/welcome-messages/releases
 2. Download Kitteh-WelcomeMessages.zip
-3. Unzip the archive to your SPT-AKI mods folder located at {Your SPT-AKI Installation}/user/mods
+3. Unzip the archive to your SPT-AKI folder located at {Your SPT-AKI Installation}/user/mods
 4. Enjoy!